ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Spend most of your leisure time in contemplating your vision, in cultivating gratitude, and in reading this book.
 It contains all you need to know of the science of getting rich, and you will find all the essentials summed up in the following chapter.

-## Chapter seventeen
+## CHAPTER SEVENTEEN

 A Summary of The Science of Getting Rich

-There is a thinking stuff from which all things are made, and which, in its original state, permeates, penetrates, and fills the interspaces of the universe.
+THERE IS A THINKING STUFF FROM WHICH ALL THINGS ARE MADE, and which, in its original state, permeates, penetrates, and fills the interspaces of the universe.

 A thought in this substance produces the thing that is imaged by the thought.